NOTHRA – Netherne on the Hill Residents Association

 Important Update: Reigate & Banstead Community Governance Review

 As you may have seen from previous communications from Reigate & Banstead Council, the Government has announced its intention to replace both Reigate & Banstead Borough Council and Surrey County Council with a new system of unitary authorities.
-This will result in either two or three new unitary councils for Surrey, each responsible for delivering all local services within their area.
+This has been announced as two new unitary councils for Surrey (East Surrey and West Surrey), each responsible for delivering all local services within their area.
 This is a significant change that will reduce the number of elected councillors and centralise many decisions that are currently made at a more local level.

 In response, several local Residents’ Associations located across Banstead, Kingswood, Tadworth, Chipstead and others are working together through the Banstead & District Federation of Residents’ Associations to propose the creation of a new Banstead District Parish Council.
 This new parish council would provide a local, community-led tier of government to represent residents’ interests and give us more of a voice over local matters.